 They have since removed Paypal as an option, with only Cryptocurrency and gift cards as payout options.
 So I have stopped doing tasks here.
 If Cryptocurrency is ok with you, you can sign up using my referral link and get 100 coins.
 Edit: They’ve added back Paypal!

 I actually did enjoy doing the offer wall tasks on Gain.gg, the coins came in almost instantly with an addictive “ka-ching!” sound effect.
-Minimum cash out is only USD0.01 to paypal and other withdraw methods depends on chosen cryptocurrency (for example, Bitcoin minimum cash out is 5000 coins (USD5), whilst ethereum is 1000 coins (USD1).)
+Minimum cash out is only USD0.01 to paypal (not anymore) and other withdraw methods depends on chosen cryptocurrency (for example, Bitcoin minimum cash out is 5000 coins (USD5), whilst ethereum is 1000 coins (USD1).)

 Edit: Now that they’ve added Paypal option back, Gain.gg’s advantage is the minimum payout of only USD0.01, even though the offers are a little lower than GG2U.

 Total I earned on Gain.gg: USD 16.09

 Note: You will need a Gmail account to access the workplace platform

 Supahands is a platform where you earn money by joining projects with specific tasks.
 Think of it as a “gig economy” type platform where you work with a group of “SupaAgents” on a project.
 Types of projects include content moderation, data management, image annotation, data tagging.

 After signing up, you have to complete a 30 minute test before getting accepted as an official “SupaAgent”.
 Sounds scary but it’s really not that hard to pass.
 Just be sure to read the instructions very carefully.
 It gives you an overall idea of the kinds of tasks you may be doing.
 After you complete that and get accepted, you then can do various skill tests to unlock different projects you can apply to.